Ralph Stanley

 Ralph Edmund Stanley (February 25, 1927 – June 23, 2016) was an American bluegrass artist, known for his distinctive singing and banjo playing.
-Stanley began playing music in 1946, originally with his older brother Carter Stanley as part of The Stanley Brothers, and most often as the leader of his band, The Clinch Mountain Boys.
+He began playing music in 1946, originally with his older brother Carter Stanley as part of the Stanley Brothers, and most often as the leader of his band, the Clinch Mountain Boys.
 He was also known as Dr. Ralph Stanley.

 He was part of the first generation of bluegrass musicians and was inducted into both the International Bluegrass Music Hall of Honor and the Grand Ole Opry.

 Biography

-Stanley was born, grew up, and lived in rural Southwest Virginia—"in a little town called McClure at a place called Big Spraddle, just up the holler" from where he moved in 1936 and lived ever since in Dickenson County.
-The son of Lee and Lucy Stanley, Ralph did not grow up around a lot of music in his home.
-As he says, his "daddy didn't play an instrument, but sometimes he would sing church music.
-And I'd hear him sing songs like 'Man of Constant Sorrow,' 'Pretty Polly' and 'Omie Wise.'"
+Stanley was born, grew up, and lived in rural Southwest Virginia—"in a little town called McClure at a place called Big Spraddle Creek, just up the holler" from where he moved in 1936.
+Before that he lived in another part of Dickenson County.
+The son of Lee and Lucy Smith Stanley, Ralph did not grow up around a lot of music in his home.
+As he said, his "daddy didn't play an instrument, but sometimes he would sing church music...
+I'd hear him sing songs like 'Man of Constant Sorrow,' 'Pretty Polly' and 'Omie Wise.'"

 He learned to play the banjo, clawhammer style, from his mother:

-He graduated from high school on May 2, 1945, and was inducted into the Army on May 16, serving "little more than a year."
-He immediately began performing when he got home:
+He graduated from high school on May 2, 1945, and was inducted into the Army on May 16, serving for "little more than a year."
+When he got home he immediately began performing: